berzerk0/GitPage/CTF-Writeups/LazySysAdmin-VulnHub.md

 ![A1](https://i.imgur.com/FiyPXpn.png)
 <br>

- Alright, we have a website, so let's run our regular http battery of tests.
+ Alright, we have a website, so let's launch our regular HTTP battery.
- After that we will investigate Smb, MYSQL, and IRC - if we need to.
+ After that we will investigate SMB, MYSQL, and IRC - if we need to.
  If we figure out the credentials, we can SSH in as well.

- Run dirsearch, nikto, nmap w/ vuln scan, and manually browse the website.
+ Run `dirsearch`, `nikto`, `nmap` w/ vuln scan, and manually browse the website.
 Run these scans in parallel.

- I like to run dirsearch twice - a quick scan without specifying a wordlist to find common things, then a deeper dive.
+ I like to run `dirsearch` twice - a quick scan without specifying a wordlist to find common things, then a deeper dive.
  Even my quick can uses a large number of extensions - I usually don't run it recursively until I find an interesting starting point, or get stuck and think I need to keep digging.